arkency/posts/posts/2013-10-04-refactor-to-remote-step-2-leave-tasks-unassigned.md

 tags: [ 'remote', 'refactor', 'project', 'management', 'tasks', 'stories', 'unassgined' ]
 ---

-As with software, improving your company is an ongoing process consisting of multiple small steps.
+As with software, **improving your company is an ongoing process consisting of multiple small steps**.
 If you want your company to be more remote-friendly it is also not _all-or-nothing_ decision.
 You can gradually start using techniques that will bring you closer to your goal.
-This series of blogposts is not about why you should go remote, but rather how.
+This series of blogposts is not about _why_ you should go remote, but rather _how_.
 Also, we belive that those techniques will help you even if you are not planning to working remotely.

-The first part was [about having very small stories](/2013/09/story-of-size-1/).
+The first part was [about having very small stories](/2013/09/story-of-size-1/) and how it helps everyone track progress and provides closure.
 Today we are going to talk about leaving tasks unassigned instead of delegating them to particular developers at the beginning of an iteration.